Vyral/base-template/_posts/2021-01-29-what-happened-in-our-market-in-2020.md

 0:40- Residential and vacant land sales numbers for 2020

-2:15- Flathead lake sales numbers for homes and vacant land
+2:15- Flathead Lake sales numbers for homes and vacant land

 6:00- Sales numbers for Flathead Lake condos

-7:00- Full recap of Echo Lake, Lake Blaine, and Lake of the Woods sale numbers
+7:00- Full recap of Echo Lake, Lake Blaine, and Lake of the Woods sales numbers

 9:30- Swan Lake’s sales numbers